ankhone/SPHINX-PROTOCOL/README.md

 # SPHINX-PROTOCOL
-** Used for development of a Quantum Blockchain in python to work with Kubernetes containers, Personium Apps, Openstack and solid framework from MIT.
-The blockchain will be custom made to support encrypted file sharing with zero knowledge protocol and triple layer encryption through IP SEC verification
+** This part is design for the code base built on hyperledger sawtooth to integrate personium personal data store to be managed through kubernetes.
+The blockchain will be combine with fantom foundation consensus to form a security token for a future offering.
+This project also personal quantum app development in a high permormance hybrid Blockchain/DAG enviroment with post-quantum cryptography cyber security.